 “You’ll receive a survey from us.
 It would mean a lot to me if you completed it.
 We hope you recommend us.”
-I get what he wants, but this is NOT how to do a survey.
+I get he wants a positive review, but this is an example of clear survey bias.

-Essentially, my rep is pushing for the answers he wants his higher ups to see.
-But that’s not scientific data collection.
+Essentially, my rep is pushing for the answers he wants his managers to see.
+This is not scientific data collection.
 It’s public relations or marketing.
-Either way, it’s what we call Gaming and it’s the second flaw on the list below.
+Either way, it’s what we call Gaming and it’s the second flaw on the survey bias list below.

 Why Issue Surveys?

-Why ask your customers to take surveys if the data you collect fails to capture the facts?
-Even worse, why issue surveys if the net result could be that your customers appear happier than they are.
+Why ask your customers to take surveys if the data you collect doesn’t capture real facts?

 Bad Customer Surveys are Ubiquitous

-Earlier this year I wrote about how Whole Foods’ point of purchase receipt suffers from a complicated, disorganized survey request.
-I also explored how Alaska Airlines is pestering its customers with surveys that extend to 94 (!) questions.
+Earlier this year I wrote about how Whole Food’s point of purchase receipt suffers from a complicated, disorganized survey request.
+I also explored how Alaska Airlines is pestering its customers with surveys that ask more than 94 questions.

-Basically, bad customer surveys are everywhere.
-In fact, they appear to be a multi-billion-dollar industry.
+Basically, bad customer surveys are not only ubiquitous, they’re a multi-billion-dollar industry!

 Have you ever had a contractor bring a washing machine to your house and show you a card that says, “Please give me 5 stars my job depends on it!”?
-Or maybe you bought a big-ticket item and were told they could come down in price for a good review?
+Or maybe you bought a big-ticket item and were told they could come down in price for a good survey score?
 Garbage in.
 Garbage out.
-If you think your company may be collecting flawed data, develop a ‘how to survey’ strategy.
-Start by using mystery shoppers to document which customers are asked to take your survey — and how.
+If you think your company may be collecting flawed data, use mystery shoppers to document which customers are asked to take your survey — and how.

 This is when your survey data only comes from certain kinds of customers and doesn’t represent your customers at large.
 For example, your data could come from those with lots of free time, those with a specific gripe, or those who gave their email addresses.
 Basically, with misrepresentative samples, your survey sample omits one or more customer groups—or your survey sample is too small to give you reliable facts you can count on.